Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

 .. rubric:: Component Item Description and Identifiers

 Repositories often store multiple components for a given repository item.
 These components could take the form of multiple files or datasets, which can be identified and usage reported on separately in Item Reports.
-Note that the component usage may only be reported for Total_Item_Investigations and Total_Item_Request.
+Note that reporting on component usage is optional.
+For report providers who elect to do so, the component usage may only be reported for Total_Item_Investigations and Total_Item_Request.
 For other Metric_Types the usage cannot be broken down by component and the corresponding cells MUST be empty.

 Table 3.k (below): Elements that Describe a Component Item